bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 ## Docker Compose

-- Compose is a tool for defining and running multi-container Docker applications.
+Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-Compose works in all environments: production, staging, development, testing, as well as CI workflows.
-It also has commands for managing the whole lifecycle of your application:
+Compose has commands for managing the whole lifecycle of your application:

   - Start, stop, and rebuild services,
   - View the status of running services,